Why every lawyer or accountant should have a coach!

 Over the last decade, we have seen how coaching has evolved and become more popular as an effective organisational development intervention that supports and enables strategic initiatives, cultural change and essential leadership growth and development.

-Our executive coaches work with the board, partners and aspiring partners, to help them acquire and settle in to new roles and overcome challenges, however 2020/21 has seen many coaching assignments evolve from the need for line managers at all levels to be better equipped to manage people and the stress that they are under.
+Our executive coaches work with the board, partners and aspiring partners, to help them acquire and settle into new roles and overcome challenges, however in recent years we have seen many coaching assignments evolve from the need for line managers at all levels to be better equipped to manage people and the stress that they are under.

 The business case for coaching is developed from several factors:

-2. Covid-19 has highlighted again that we work in a volatile, uncertain, complex and ambiguous world, and made remote working the norm.
-Managers are not only dependent on team members to demonstrate independent thinking, responsible autonomy, and personal effectiveness but to trust that they will do so of their own accord and to facilitate them achieving it.
-This must suit employee personal circumstances yet also meet organisational and team needs.
+2. Covid-19 highlighted that we work in a volatile, uncertain, complex and ambiguous world, and made remote working the norm.
+Managers are not only dependent on team members to demonstrate independent thinking, responsible autonomy, and personal effectiveness but to trust that they will do so of their own accord and to facilitate their achieving it.
+This must suit employees’ personal circumstances yet also meet organisational and team needs.
 Remote management needs a different mindset and approach and this is where coaching is highly effective.

 3. Emotional resilience in the face of underlying societal anxiety and uncertainty is now more important than ever before.
 Coaching enables people to deal with this anxiety and uncertainty, increasing their agility and ability to adapt to changing circumstances.